ACG Wealth Has $210,000 Holdings in Delta Air Lines, Inc. (NYSE:DAL)

-ACG Wealth lessened its position in Delta Air Lines, Inc. (NYSE:DAL) by 37.0% in the 1st quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 4,344 shares of the transportation company’s stock after selling 2,555 shares during the quarter.
-ACG Wealth’s holdings in Delta Air Lines were worth $210,000 as of its most recent filing with the SEC.
+ACG Wealth decreased its position in Delta Air Lines, Inc. (NYSE:DAL) by 37.0% in the first quarter, according to its most recent 13F filing with the SEC.
+The firm owned 4,344 shares of the transportation company’s stock after selling 2,555 shares during the period.
+ACG Wealth’s holdings in Delta Air Lines were worth $210,000 at the end of the most recent reporting period.

 A number of other hedge funds and other institutional investors have also recently bought and sold shares of DAL.
 Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in shares of Delta Air Lines by 15.8% in the first quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 92,995 shares of the transportation company’s stock valued at $4,490,000 after purchasing an additional 12,723 shares in the last quarter.
 Raymond James Trust N.A. boosted its position in Delta Air Lines by 38.8% during the 1st quarter.
 Raymond James Trust N.A. now owns 11,811 shares of the transportation company’s stock worth $570,000 after acquiring an additional 3,302 shares during the period.
 Crew Capital Management Ltd. purchased a new position in Delta Air Lines during the 1st quarter valued at about $1,204,000.
 Claraphi Advisory Network LLC purchased a new position in Delta Air Lines during the 1st quarter valued at about $376,000.
 Finally, Greenleaf Trust purchased a new position in Delta Air Lines during the 1st quarter valued at about $321,000.
 Hedge funds and other institutional investors own 59.48% of the company’s stock.